DIY Dog Pool Ramp – Don’t Let Them Drown

 Happy New Year everyone.
 I hope it’s a good one filled with love, laughter, and many beautiful memories.
 I wanted to share a DIY project with you today that’s really close to my heart.
 It involves fur babies and more specifically this little cutie pie – EeeeeDeeeee Riley Pipsquick (III).

 You may remember her from our paintbrush repurpose post.
-She’s been with us for a year now and she’s grown just a tiny bit.
+Little EeeeeDeeeee has been with us for a year now and she’s grown just a tiny bit.

 She’s a feisty little thing and loves playing tug of war with our other fur baby, Zia.
 And sometimes that game of tug of war goes wrong and EeeeeDeeeee ends up in the pool.
 Fortunately, she can swim.
 Unfortunately, her legs are just too short to stand on the stairs so she can’t get out of the pool on her own 😮

 She’s crept so deeply into our hearts and we can’t bear the thought of her drowning if they play tug of war when we’re not around to save her.
 So we had to make a plan.
 Dog pool ramps are hard to come by and when you do find one, it’s horribly expensive or the reviews are a bit suspect.
-So we decided to DIY this Dog Pool Ramp for her.
+So instead, we decided to make her this Dog Pool Ramp.

 What you need for the Dog Pool Ramp